originalUnit337/card_hive/MODIFICATION_DESIGN.md

     2. If found, get the file ID.
     3. Use the `files.get` method with the `alt=media` parameter to download the file content.
     4. If not found, show an error to the user.
+*   **Get Last Backup Time Flow:**
+    1. Search for `card_hive_backup.json` in the user's Google Drive.
+    2. If found, get the file's `modifiedTime` metadata.
+    3. If not found, return a null or equivalent value to indicate no backup exists.

 ### 4. Data Handling